 Pori Drwy Stori yw’r rhaglen genedlaethol ar gyfer plant oedran Derbyn yng Nghymru, a ddarperir gan BookTrust Cymru.
 Mae’n hollol ddwyieithog ac mae’n cael ei ariannu gan Lywodraeth Cymru er mwyn cefnogi llythrennedd, rhifedd a denu teuluoedd yn y Cyfnod Sylfaen.

+The Special School Library Pack is for students with additional needs.
 We have worked with disability specialists and consulted with special schools to develop a pack of accessible titles which we hope will be useful for special schools.

 Spark is a programme for special schools designed to inspire a love of stories and books in children with additional needs.